thoughtspot/thoughtspot.github.io/_admin/ts-cloud/visualize-search.md

 ---
-title: [Visualize Search results as Answers]
+title: [Visualize search results as answers]
-last_updated: 5/22/2020
+last_updated: 11/04/2021
 summary: "Visualize and save your ThoughtSpot Search results as Answers."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 ThoughtSpot Search results generate tables and charts.
-When you save them for future use, and we call these saved searches Answers.
+When you save them for future use, we call these saved searches answers.

 ## Creating an Answer

 ![Visualize Search]({{ site.baseurl }}/images/visualize-search.gif "Search, and save it as an Answer")

-To create a Search, and save it as an Answer, follow these steps:
+To create a search, and save it as an answer, follow these steps:

 1. Click **Search**.